Ryo-N7/Ryo-N7.github.io/_posts/2017-11-22-japan-xkcd-weather-index.md

 Weather data
 ------------

-Here I considered quite a few sources before just settling with the `riem` package for convenience.
+For the weather data I considered quite a few sources before just settling with the `riem` package for convenience.

-The first place I looked was the Japan Meteorological Agency's website in both English and Japanese.
+* The first place I looked was the Japan Meteorological Agency's website in both English and Japanese.
 If you go [here](http://www.data.jma.go.jp/obd/stats/koku/kikohyo/kikohyomain_e.html) you can find the the climatological tables for all Japanese airports in English.
 You can download the entire data set as a .zip file (click on "File" on the top header) or you can click on each airport (with its corresponding ICAO location indicator) to grab its report.

-You can also find in English, [here](http://www.data.jma.go.jp/obd/stats/data/en/smp/index.html), the tables of monthly climate statistics with drop-down menus for each station and for different variables such as "monthly mean air temperature", "monthly vapor pressure", etc.
+* You can also find in English, [here](http://www.data.jma.go.jp/obd/stats/data/en/smp/index.html), the tables of monthly climate statistics with drop-down menus for each station and for different variables such as "monthly mean air temperature", "monthly vapor pressure", etc.

-Probably the most useful tables for a quick glance is [here](http://www.data.jma.go.jp/obd/stats/data/en/normal/normal.html), which shows tables for monthly and annual climate normals for the major observatories in Japan from 1981-2010.
+* Probably the most useful tables for a quick glance is [here](http://www.data.jma.go.jp/obd/stats/data/en/normal/normal.html), which shows tables for monthly and annual climate normals for the major observatories in Japan from 1981-2010.

-For Japanese people there is a built-in API on the website ([here!](http://www.data.jma.go.jp/gmd/risk/obsdl/index.php)) that lets you choose from a multitude of different options and download your own customized dataset as a CSV file.
+* For Japanese people there is a built-in API on the website ([here!](http://www.data.jma.go.jp/gmd/risk/obsdl/index.php)) that lets you choose from a multitude of different options and download your own customized dataset as a CSV file.

 ![API](https://i.imgur.com/RejyMzD.jpg)